-- Look through the viewing window on the edge of the Pod to verify that the cannula is inserted into the skin.
-The cannula is tinted light blue. - Verify that there is a pink color on top of Pod.
+- 1. Look through the viewing window on the edge of the Pod to verify that the cannula is inserted into the skin.
+The cannula is tinted light blue. - 2.
+Verify that there is a pink colour on top of the Pod.
 This is an additional check that the cannula was inserted. - 3.
 Verify that there is no wetness or scent of insulin at the infusion site.
-The presence of either may indicate that the cannula has dislodged. - Check here for light blue cannula color - 4.
+The presence of either may indicate that the cannula has become dislodged. - 4.
 If the cannula is not properly inserted, tap NO. Then tap DEACTIVATE POD.
-Restart the process with a new Pod. - If the cannula is properly inserted, tap YES.
-Pod setup is complete.
+Restart the process with a new Pod. - Check here for light blue cannula - 5.
+If the cannula is properly inserted, tap YES.

+Pod set-up is complete.
 The screen shows details about the active Pod and a list of reminders.

 Once the cannula is inserted, the Pod automatically fills the cannula with insulin.
-The Pod then begins delivering the basal rate of insulin according to the Basal Program in progress.
+The Pod then begins delivering the basal rate of insulin according to the Basal Programme in progress.